What is the effect of mowing height on turf health with respect to pest control?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-The other considerations, such as nutrient absorption, watering needs, and turf resilience, are also tied to mowing height but do not directly address the specific relationship between mowing height and insect activity.
-While they contribute to overall turf health, they do not highlight the immediate impact on pest dynamics as clearly as the influence of mowing height on insect activity does.
+The other considerations, such as nutrient absorption, watering needs, and turf resilience, while relevant to overall turf health, are not as directly linked to pest control as the influence of mowing height on insect activity.

 Subscribe